 - Offer popsicles to help soothe their throat and alleviate fever.

 - Encourage them to rest by creating an environment with minimal stimulation.
-Even though it may be tempting to put them in front of the television, watching too much TV may have a negative effect on their sleep.
+Even though it may be tempting to put them in front of the television, watching too much TV a negative effect on their sleep.

 Eating the right foods and staying hydrated are important to help you get over the flu.
 While the worst of the symptoms may be gone after five days, it can take one to two weeks to get over the flu entirely.